 Odele Clarifying Sulfate-Free Shampoo

-If you’re looking to indulge in a mini-spa experience after your swim, our tester Amy Sowder van Erk says this one fits the bill.
-“It smells expensive and salon spa-like, that is, natural, gender-neutral, with a light earthiness, like oakmoss, ylang-ylang, and cucumber,” she says.
+If you’re looking to indulge in a mini-spa experience after your swim, our tester Amy Sowder van Erk said this one fits the bill.
+“It smells expensive and salon-spa like, that is, natural, gender-neutral, with a light earthiness like oakmoss, ylang-ylang, and cucumber,” van Erk said.

 This shampoo left van Erk’s hair cleaner and softer without feeling stripped.
-“My hair looked cleaner, softer, lighter, shinier, and glossier than it’s looked in a long time,” she adds.
+“My hair looked cleaner, softer, lighter, shinier, and glossier than it's looked in a long time,” she added.

-Fortunately, a few are considered water-resistant and can withstand surface-level swimming in moderation, but they’re not completely waterproof.
+Fortunately, there are a few that are considered water-resistant that can withstand surface-level swimming in moderation, but they are not completely waterproof.
 When choosing a fitness tracker for your swims, look for one with at least 50 meters of water resistance, which means it can handle most pool sessions safely.

 Best Water-Resistant